FAQ

 Question:

-How many books or magazines can I borrow?
+How many books can I borrow?

 Answer: